Praseetha-KR/twick/README.md

 Listen on [http://localhost:9999](http://localhost:9999)

+#####Set twitter access keys
+1. Rename keys-sample.json to keys.json
+2. Copy your twitter app access keys to that file

 ---
 ###2.
 CORS proxy server
 Browsers doesn't accept requested resource if `Access-Control-Allow-Origin` header is not present.
 Twitter doesn't provide this header on API responses which is secured with *OAuth v1.0*.